python/mypy/docs/source/installed_packages.rst

 can use the ``--python-executable`` flag to point to the executable, and mypy will find packages installed for that python executable.

-Note that mypy does not support some more dynamic import features, such as zip imports, namespace packages, and advanced custom import hooks.
+Note that mypy does not support some more advanced import features, such as zip imports, namespace packages, and custom import hooks.